Call 911 if:

 1. Get the Person Out of the Water

-For a sting in tropical waters -- especially from box jellyfish:
+For a sting in tropical waters -- especially from the Hawaiian box jellyfish or a Portuguese man-of-war:

 3. Decontaminate and Remove Tentacles

-For jellyfish stings, the American Heart Association and the American Red Cross have recommended the following:
+For jellyfish stings, the American Heart Association recommends the following:

-These treatments are based on research done in the Indo-Pacific areas, however, and may not be effective in the oceans of the North Atlantic .
+These treatments are based on research done in the Indo-Pacific areas, however, and may not be effective in the oceans of the North Atlantic.
 In fact, in this area, vinegar may actually make the symptoms worse, depending on the type of jellyfish.
-Some experts therefore recommend a hot water rinse and lidocaine applied to the area if available.
-If this is not possible, then removing the stinging cells and rinsing in seawater would also be an option.
+Some experts therefore recommend removing the stinging cells and rinsing in seawater.

 4. Treat Discomfort